hlaredo/supplyhub/README.md

 ## Contributing

-Please read our contributing guidelines before submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License